HeavyFalcon678/CrunchLabs-Hack-Pack-Label-Maker-Custom-Image-Plotter-Hack/README.md

 ## Future Enhancements

-- **Thresholding:** Add a threshold parameter to determine if a pixel is dark or light relative to the image's average brightness.
 - **AI Image Generation:** Include a function to generate images using AI.

 Enjoy customizing your Label Maker with your own images!